Buster Brown (musician): Death

-Brown died in New York City in 1976, at the age of 64.
+Brown died in Brooklyn, New York City in 1976, at the age of 64.

 It is often erroneously cited that Brown's real name was "Wayman Glasco" – however, that was Brown's manager who, after his death, bought all of Brown's publishing – thus unintentionally creating the confusion.
 Though likely a nickname, or alias, Buster Brown may have been his birth name.